7 Household Items That Should Never Be Flushed Down the Toilet

 3. Food preparation grease and oil

-Grease and oil should be disposed of in a container, then thrown in the garbage, since they’ll harden, causing blockages in your drains and pipes.
+Grease and oil should be put in a container, and then disposed of in the trash, because they’ll get hard and cause blockages in your drains or pipes.

-Tampons and sanitary pad are usually marketed by their name as "flushable, " but flushing them could cause troubles later on if they are combined with other items and cause a clog.
+Tampons and sanitary pads are often advertised in the form of "flushable, " but flushing them can cause issues later on when they mix with other things and cause a obstruction.

 5. Medications